faun/saschawinter.com/_posts/2012-12-16-restoring-archived-files-from-amazon-glacier-using-ruby.md

 ###The Problem

 A few weeks ago I got into a situation in which I needed to restore a large number of files from Amazon's then-new service: S3 Archive (Glacier).
 These objects (Amazon's word for files), are not standard Glacier objects, but are S3 objects that have been [transitioned](http://docs.amazonwebservices.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to long-term storage.
-You ca n read more about Glacier [here](http://aws.amazon.com/glacier/).
+You can read more about Glacier [here](http://aws.amazon.com/glacier/).

 ######The Other Problem